 - Use the Italian meringue immediately in your desserts to make your Italian meringue buttercream or leave it at room temperature and whisk it again before using to give it a smooth texture.

-At room temperature: The cooked sugar syrup incorporated into the egg whites allows the meringue to be stored at room temperature, in a bowl covered with plastic wrap or in an airtight container for up to 48 hours.
+At room temperature: The cooked sugar syrup incorporated into the egg whites allows the meringue to be stored at room temperature, in a clean bowl covered with plastic wrap or in an airtight container for up to 48 hours.

 Cooked meringue can also be stored at room temperature for about 2 weeks in a humidity-free storage box.